influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 Avoid using the same name for a tag and field key.
 Adding a duplicate key name will rename the original key by appending the key name with `_1`.
 Queries to the renamed key don't return results.
 For example, if you have a tag key named `cpu` and write a field key named `cpu` to the same measurement, the tag key is renamed `cpu_1` and cannot be queried.

-> **Warning:** If you inadvertently add a duplicate key name, follow the steps in "To remove duplicate keys."
+> **Warning:** If you inadvertently add a duplicate key name, follow the steps below in "Remove a duplicate key."
 Because of memory requirements, if you have large amounts of data, we recommend chunking your data (while selecting it) by a specified interval (for example, date range) to fit the allotted memory.

 #### Remove a duplicate key